In this lesson we will:

 In recent years however, Data Warehousing has experienced a rapid evolution and uptick in innovation as part of the Modern Data Stack.

 This process started with Data Warehousing solutions provided by they hyperscale cloud vendors, with services including AWS RedShift and Google BigQuery.
-These products bought the benefits of cloud such as scale, elasticity and consumption based pricing into the Data Warehousing realm, making Data Warehousing suitable for more modern requirements such as managing machine generated data or machine learning use cases.
+These products bought the benefits of cloud such as scale, elasticity and consumption based pricing into the Data Warehousing realm, making Data Warehousing suitable for more modern requirements such as managing machine generated data, machine learning use cases or real time requirements.

 Outside of the major cloud providers, we also saw Snowflake emerge as a cloud agnostic Data Warehousing technology built specifically to take advantage of the Cloud.
 Snowflake is the most rapidly growing cloud native Data Warehouse and has seen rapid adoption in industry due to it's power and ease of use and deployment.